lisandroct/hello-love/README.md

 # Hello, love
 Lichi loves Gigi. :heart:

-This public repository will be stored forever in the Github Arctic Code Vault.
+This public repository will be stored forever in the GitHub Arctic Code Vault.
 It's my nerd version of carving our names on a tree or putting a lock on a bridge.

 ## Build
 Clone the repository, navigate to its root folder and run the command `./gradlew shadowJar` from a console.